AVN succeeds by helping you & your business succeed.

-This medium-sized, deciduous tree has a rounded to broad-spreading base.
+This large, deciduous tree has a rounded to broad-spreading base.
 In many cases, this tree develops an irregular crown.
-It has a fast growth rate and can reach a height of 50 to 75 feet.
+It has a moderate growth rate and can reach a height of 50 to 75 feet.
 In the spring, some catkins start to appear.
 During the springtime, new leaves will also merge in a light red hue.
 As the season turns to summer, those leaves deepen into a dark green with grayish-white undersides.
 The leaves are toothed lobes that end with a sharp point.
 The Northern red oak truly shines in the fall.
 Its leaves will transform into shades of harvest red, bright red, and russet during the autumn season.
 The acorns have an appearance of saucer-shaped cups, and they will mature in the fall.
 However, these acorns usually do not appear until the tree reaches 40 years old.

 - Botanical Pronunciation: KWER-kus ROO-bruh

 - Average landscape size: Moderate growing; reaches 60 to 80 ft. tall, 35 to 40 ft. wide.

 - Special features: Bird Friendly, Fall Color, North American Native Selection, Year-round Interest

 - Design Ideas: A beautiful specimen tree for sizeable homesites and suburban yards.
 Exceptional street tree and for large-scale effects in institutional planting.
 American native is suitable for naturalization in open space and reforestation projects in rural or urban applications.

 - Companion Plants: Burning Bush (Euonymus); Snowberry (Symphoricarpos); Spirea (Spiraea); Magnolia (Magnolia); Serviceberry (Amelanchier)